A Smile to Last a Lifetime

 Later in life, our gums may recede, exposing the root surfaces of our teeth.
 Gum recession can be caused by a number of factors, including trauma, periodontal disease, vigorous brushing, and genetic predisposition.
 Root exposure is problematic mainly because root surfaces are covered by a material called cementum, which is much softer than enamel and more susceptible to decay.
 In addition, certain antibiotics can limit the flow of saliva, which is protective against cavities.

 For this reason, older patients must take special care to brush and floss daily and visit the dentist regularly to ensure that root cavities do not occur.
-For elderly patients with dentures, regular dental visits are also important, as a dentist can ensure a properly fitting denture and can also examine your mouth for signs of periodontal disease and oral cancer, with of which are highly treatable when caught early.
+For elderly patients with dentures, regular dental visits are also important, as a dentist can ensure a properly fitting denture and can also examine your mouth for signs of periodontal disease and oral cancer, both of which are highly treatable when caught early.

 Cosmetic Dentistry for A Lasting Smile